 The first Conversation defined terms such as “Diversity”, “Equity”, “Inclusion” and “Belonging” and then gave everyone a chance to get to know one another through break out rooms.
 The second Conversation taught new terms such as “Bias”, “Stereotype”, “Prejudice” and “Discrimination” and asked participants to discuss their experiences with each in small break-out rooms.
 Sessions three through eight delved deeper into rich conversations that challenged tightly held ideas and inspired new understandings and beliefs.

-Brave Conversations with Community Leaders continued with a new set of 20 adults in Cohort 2 which runs from November 2020 through February 2021.
-Cohort 3 is all set to begin on March 4 and will continue through June 10.
+Brave Conversations with Community Leaders continued with a new set of 20 adults in Cohort 2 which ran from November 2020 through February 2021.
+Cohort 3 began in February 2021 and will conclude in June 2021.
 It is the intention of the Foundation to continue to have cohorts begin every 16 weeks.
 Future topics will surely be challenging, but necessary.
 The diverse group has such great respect for one another, and an appreciation for mutual willingness to sacrifice time and become vulnerable in order to gain empathy and understanding.
-The hope is that this group would not simply be a group that talks about racism, but soon becomes a united group of action.
+The hope is that this group would not simply be a group that talks about racism, but soon becomes a united group in action.
 Actionable items will be discussed in Reunion Conversations this spring.

 “Everyone should be quick to listen, slow to speak and slow to become angry, because human anger does not produce the righteousness that God desires.”
 James 1:19b-20